 5. Are scheduled for extensive dental procedures.

-There are 2 general types of sedation – conscious sedation and non conscious sedation.
+There are 2 general types of sedation – conscious sedation and non-conscious sedation.
+Cadboro Bay Dental does not currently offer non-conscious sedation.

-This allows the patient to maintain a certain level of consciousness; they can respond to questions and follow instructions during the procedure.
-Types of conscious sedation are: oral, inhalation and intravenous (IV) sedation.
+This allows the patient to maintain consciousness; they can respond to questions and follow instructions during the procedure.
+The types of conscious sedation we offer are oral and inhalation sedation (nitrous oxide).

 - With oral sedation, the patient is given a sedative pill which he or she needs to take about an hour before the procedure.
 Some patients may need to take the pill the night before.
 With this option, someone needs to take the patient to and from the dentist’s office.